 These are all resident non-financial corporations that are subject to control by general government units.
-In addition, publicly-controlled financial corportations are also included in the sector: to put them in a separate sector would be disclosive.
+In addition, publicly-controlled financial corporations are also included in the sector: to put them in a separate sector would be disclosive.
 Control may be achieved by government owning more than half the voting shares or, as a result of special legislation, being able to define corporate policy or appoint the majority of the directors.
 Public corporations' subsidiary companies are automatically classed as public corporations as well.
 Associates, however, are not public corporations unless control can be demonstrated, either by involvement of other public sector bodies or through other means.

-As part of the 2001 Blue Book project, a number of government functions which had formerly been part of the general government sector were reclassified as public quasi-corporations.
+As part of the Blue Book project, a number of government functions which had formerly been part of the general government sector were reclassified as public quasi-corporations.
 These represent market activities, controlled by government, though not necessarily executed by autonomous units.
 Notional units have therefore been set up to represent them.
-The most important are local authority housing revenue accounts, local government trading services and the Export Credits Guarantees Department.
+The most important are local government housing revenue accounts, local government trading services and the Export Credits Guarantees Department.

-The composition of the Public Corporations sub-sector may change over time as governments act to nationalise or privatise (or de-nationalise) corportations, or convert non-market units into market bodies.
+The composition of the Public Corporations sub-sector may change over time as governments act to nationalise or privatise (or de-nationalise) corporations, or convert non-market units into market bodies.

 The sub-sector currently includes the BBC, the Civil Aviation Authority, National Health Service Trusts, the Post Office and British Nuclear Fuels Limited.
-A full list is given in the National Accounts Sector Classification Guide (formerly known as MA23) available on the National Statistics website at www.statistics.gov.uk/themes/economy/Articles/NationalAccounts/SectorAccounts/SectorAccounts/SectorClassification.asp
+A full list is given in the National Accounts Sector Classification Guide (formerly known as MA23) available on the National Statistics website at www.statistics.gov.uk/themes/economy/Articles/NationalAccounts/SectorAccounts/SectorClassification.asp

-Since the early 1980s there has been a large contraction in the public corporations sub-sector with denationalisation or privatisation of many bodies which used to be publicly owned but now form part of the private corporations sub-sector.
-The major privatisations have been (in chronological sequence):
+Since the early 1980s there has been a large contraction in the public corporations subsector with privatisation of many bodies, which now form part of the private corporations subsector.
+The privatisations have included (in chronological sequence):

 - British Telecommunications (privatised November 1984);

 - British Gas (December 1986);

 - British Airways (February 1987);

 - British Airports Authority (July 1987);

 - British Steel (December 1988);

 - English and Welsh Regional Water Authorities (December 1989);

 - The Regional Electricity Companies (December 1990);

 - National Power and PowerGen (March 1991);

 - British Coal mines (December 1994);

-- British Rail (1994-1997 in stages).
+- British Rail (1994-1997 in stages);

-Private national and foreign owned corporations (S.11002 and S.11003) These comprise all resident corporations and quasi-corporations that are not controlled by the UK government.
+Private national and foreign owned non-financial corporations (S.11002 and S.11003)

+These comprise all resident non-financial corporations and quasi-corporations that are not controlled by the UK government.
 These corporations may, or may not, be controlled by other institutional units resident or non-resident in the United Kingdom.
 This sub-sector also includes market NPIs producing goods or non-financial services - for example, those engaged in providing education or health services on a fee-paying basis, or trade associations serving enterprises.